mdegree-nedas/ISRLAB-rcp/docs/getting_started/getting_started_with_examples.md

 ## Deactivate the Python virtual environment
 - you want to execute this step if you are exiting the repository
-- we assume that you have already cleaned the rcp workspace
+- we assume that you have already [cleaned the rcp workspace](#clean-the-rcp-workspace)
-- we assume that you have already a terminal opened in the directory ```<rcp-repo>```
+- we assume that you have already the terminal opened in the directory ```<rcp-repo>```
-- we assume that you have already mounted and sourced the Python virtual environment
+- we assume that you have already [mounted and sourced the Python virtual environment](#3-mount-and-source-the-python-virtual-environment)
 ```console
 user@host:~$ deactivate
 user@host:~$ make clean
 ```

 ## Troubleshooting
-- if you are experiencing some errors while executing the examples, [cleaning](#clean-the-rcp-workspace) the workspace maybe will help.
+- if you are experiencing some errors while executing the examples, [cleaning](#clean-the-rcp-workspace) the rcp workspace maybe will help.
 - if your terminal with docker-compose is not showing results in our sensors examples, try waiting a little more.
 We have noticed that docker-compose tend to flush the results after some seconds.